 On December 21, 2016, we entered into the Merger Agreement with NMM.
 Under the terms of the Merger Agreement, Apollo Acquisition Corp., a wholly-owned subsidiary of the Company ("Merger Subsidiary"), will merge with and into NMM, with NMM becoming one of our wholly-owned subsidiaries and NMM shareholders will own 82% of the total issued and outstanding shares of Common Stock at the closing of the Merger and our current stockholders will own the other 18% (the "Exchange Ratio").
 The Merger is intended to qualify for federal income tax purposes as a tax-deferred reorganization under the provisions of Section 368(a) of the Internal Revenue Code of 1986.
 Consummation of the Merger is subject to various closing conditions, including, among other things, approval by the stockholders of the Company and the shareholders of NMM.
 The Merger Agreement also provides that Thomas Lam, M.D., current Chief Executive Officer of NMM, and Warren Hosseinion, M.D., will be Co-Chief Executive Officers of the combined company upon closing of the Merger.
-Kenneth Sim, M.D., who currently serves as Chairman of NMM, will be Executive Chairman of the combined company.
-Gary Augusta, current Executive Chairman of the Company, will be President, Mihir Shah will continue as Chief Financial Officer, and Hing Ang, current Chief Financial Officer of NMM will be the Chief Operating Officer.
+Kenneth Sim, M.D., who currently serves as Chairman of NMM, will be Executive Chairman of the Company, will be President, Mihir Shah will continue as Chief Financial Officer, and Hing Ang, current Chief Financial Officer of NMM will be the Chief Operating Officer.
 Adrian Vazquez, M.D. and Albert Young, M.D. will be Co-Chief Medical Officers.
 The Board of Directors of the combined company will consist of nine directors, five appointees (including three independent directors) from NMM and four appointees (including two independent directors) from the Company.
 Thomas Lam, M.D., who is also one of our directors, and Kenneth Sim, M.D. entered into voting agreement (the "Voting Agreements") with us.
 Under the Voting Agreements, Dr. Sim and Dr. Lam have agreed, among other things, to vote in favor of the approval and adoption of the Merger and the Merger Agreement.

-As required by the terms of the Merger Agreement, on January 3, 2017 NMM provided a working capital loan to us in the principal amount of \$5,000,000, which is evidenced by the "NMM Note.
-See Note 7 to the accompanying condensed consolidated financial statements for additional information on the NMM Note.
+As required by the terms of the Merger Agreement, on January 3, 2017, NMM provided a working capital loan to us, which was evidenced by a promissory note in the principal amount of \$5,000,000 (the "NMM Note").

-We currently anticipate that the Merger will close in the second half of calendar year 2017.
+We currently anticipate the closing of the Merger to take place in the second half of calendar year 2017, which remains subject to conditions described in the Merger Agreement.
 However, if the Merger Agreement is terminated and the Merger is not consummated, we might have an immediate need to raise additional capital to fund our business and meet our expenses, including both transactional and operational expenses.

-Alliance Note and Merger Agreement Amendment
+Alliance Note and Merger Agreement Amendment No. 1

 On March 30, 2017, Alliance APEX, LLC ("Alliance") loaned us \$4,990,000, and for which we issued the Alliance Note bearing interest at a rate of 6% per annum.
 The Alliance Note is due and payable to Alliance on (i) December 31, 2017, or (ii) the date on which the Merger Agreement is terminated, whichever occurs first.
-See Note 7 to the accompanying condensed consolidated financial statements for additional information on the Alliance Note.

 We have granted Alliance both "demand" and "piggyback" registration rights to register the shares of Common Stock issuable upon conversion of the Alliance Note, subject to a good faith, pro rata claw-back provision.
-See Note 7 to the accompanying condensed consolidated financial statements for additional information on the Alliance Note.